earlbellinger/black-hole-sun/README.md

 Through the cream
 And I'll hear you scream again

-Black hole sun
+Black hole Sun
 Won't you come
 And wash away the rain?
-Black hole sun
+Black hole Sun
 Won't you come
 Won't you come
 Won't you come?